 Load Onboard LAN1 Option ROM / Load Onboard LAN2 Option ROM

 This feature is to enable or disable the onboard option ROMs.
+The options are Disabled and Enabled.
 The default for LAN 1 is Enabled.
-The default for LAN 2 is Disabled.
+Default for LAN 2 is Disabled.